gravitational/careers/challenges/platform/README.md

 See [levels.pdf](../../levels.pdf)

-## Devops / DevSecOps / System Administrators / Production engineers / etc
+## Operations Focus: Devops / DevSecOps / SREs / Production engineers / etc
 Team members with experience in various operations focused disciplines are focussed on the day to day delivery of platform components, such as build/testing automation of infrastructure as code, deploying and configuring our metrics, alarming and logging systems, automating build pipeliness, and other day to day activities to enable our cloud infrastructure.